Craft Book Review: The Anatomy of Story by John Truby

 Here are some of the quick notes I scribbled down while reading:

-- Story as an Organism: Truby likens a great story to a living body.
-He literally says a great story is “a living body unto itself”, with subsystems like characters, plot, theme, etc., all working together.
+• Story as an Organism: Truby likens a great story to a living body, with subsystems like characters, plot, theme, etc., all working together.
 He calls character the heart of the story and theme its brain.
 It made me think differently of the story as a whole while planning, that every element of your story (plot beats, setting, dialogue) should feel interconnected, not random.

-- Premise is the Seed: One of Truby’s mantras is that the premise (your core idea) is everything.
-He emphasizes “what you choose to write about is far more important than any decision you make about how to write it”.
+• Premise is the Seed: One of Truby’s mantras is that the premise (your core idea) is everything.
+He emphasises “what you choose to write about is far more important than any decision you make about how to write it”.
 Get your story idea strong first, and everything else will follow.
-If you get your core idea down now, you'll be able to spot plot mistakes or underwhelming ideas before you write the story.
+If you get your core idea down now, you'll be able to spot plot mistakes or underwhelming ideas before you go through the gargantuan task of writing the story.

-- Moral Argument: Instead of preaching your theme, embed it in the story.
+• Moral Argument: Instead of preaching your theme, embed it in the story.
 Truby calls this the moral argument.
-He says good writers “express their moral vision… through the story structure”.
-In practice, that means the hero’s journey itself reveals the lesson.
+In practice, the hero’s journey itself reveals the lesson.
 For example, you don’t need a bookish narrator to spell out “honesty is good” – show your hero learning that by choices and consequences.
-This made me rethink so many novels where the theme felt too on-the-nose.

 Real-World Benefits